murchie85/MCMURCHIES_A.I_WORKSHOP/README.md

 # BUILD YOUR OWN NEURAL NETWORK

-Ok hopefully the above made some level of sense, what we are going to do here is get jump right into the deep end *(it’s not that bad)* - and build our own Neural Network.
+Ok hopefully the above made some level of sense, what we are going to do here is jump right into the deep end *(it’s not that bad)* - and build our own Neural Network.
 Remember the key feature of this is backward propagation, it will go round many cycles improving itself.

 <p align="center">